-She had sought help from a string of mental-health professionals—for decades—with her ADHD misdiagnosed as depression and anxiety.
-Again and Again.
+She had sought help from a string of mental-health professionals—for decades.
+Yet, again and again, they misdiagnosed her ADHD symptoms as depression and anxiety.
+For decades.
+She took medications for depression and anxiety.
+Life only got harder and harder.

-My friend’s friend agreed to provide a short report of her life until ADHD was finally diagnosed and treated.
+Using the pen name Khanji, this woman agreed to share with ADHD Roller Coaster readers a short report of her life until ADHD was finally diagnosed and treated.
 Thank you, Khanji.
 I am so happy for you.
+After her story, I’ll offer a few points on this phenomenon.

 My aunt warned my mother against seeking an official diagnosis of ADHD for me, in 1985.
 I was 5 years old.
 She claims, as the Dean of Special Education at a prestigious university, that the ADHD diagnosis was an “educational death sentence.”